rwb27/igor-pro/tip_experiment/tip_experiment/README.md

 - **make_axis_wave(w, wname)**: creates axis waves given an initial axis data wave for use with Igor Pro images.
 - **display_scan(scan_folder)**: displays the contents of the current scan folder in the required format.

+#### Information ####
+Part of the code

+    appendimage spec2d vs {wavelength, *}
+assumes that the image has spectra as rows with each column being a new step.
+This would display the spectra transposed with respect to the other measurements.
+The other traces are therefore plotted using the /vert command.

 ----------